 What is an Advantage Plan ?
 An Advantage plan has a Healthcare plan and a Part-D medications plan all in one policy.
 Many Advantage plans also include additional benefits such as limited dental, gym membership, discount hearing aids, over the counter benefits, 24/7 nurse line, wellness and health counseling.

-Generally, Advantage plans are lower in cost compared to Cost plans.
-They can have higher co-pays, deductibles and maximum-out-of-pocket limits.
+Generally, Advantage plans are lower in cost.
+However, these plans generally have higher out-of-pocket co-pays for health services and doctoring, deductibles for Part D medications and maximum-out-of-pocket limits.
 Depending on the plan type, networks can be different based on geographical location.

-In many cases, lower priced Advantage plans have original Medicare cost sharing.
-In other words, depending on the plan, you may pay 20% of the total cost of health care.
-So be careful about selecting an Advantage plan.
-The low up front monthly premium may cost you less, but the co-pays could cost more.
+In many cases, Advantage plans have original Medicare cost sharing.
+In other words, depending on the plan, you may pay 10-20% of the total cost of some health services, as well as co-pays.

 A Supplemental plan can only be issued the first time you are eligible for Medicare without medical underwriting.
-You can apply for a Supplemental after you have had a Medicare policy but you will have to undergo a full medical review, unless you have a Guarantee Issue when your Cost plan goes away.
+You can apply for a Supplemental plan after you have had a Medicare Advantage policy, but you will have to undergo medical underwriting.